kvasserman/kbak/README.md

 # TODOs

-- allow for
+- Allow for ED25519 keys to be used for encryption.
+- Allow for different keys to be used for full and differential backups
+- Allow for full backup reference to be streamed: `-r <(cat myfile.kbak)`

 # Footnotes

 [^checksum]: Checksum is not written if the backup is sent to standard out.
 [^sum]: Checksum verification requires the entire content of backup file(s) to be read.
-[^full]: Full backup mode is default, so -f or --full can be ommited.
+[^full]: Full backup mode is default, so -f or --full can be omitted.
 [^key]: Key is expected to be a valid RSA private key.
 It can be generated with `openssl genrsa -out private.pem 4096`.
 [^samekey]: The same key must be used for full and differential backups.
 [^pigz]: pigz with multiple cores can provide significant speed up on compression, but decompression is still single threaded and doesn't help with restore or reading the full backup reference in diff mode.